FahimF/sd-gui/docs/linux.md

 # Linux Installation

-Placeholder document till full instruction can be added.
-For the time being, if you are familiar with Python, minconda, and the terminal and have git and git-lfs installed, you should be able to get going by using the following commands (or variants thereof):
+If you are familiar with Python, minconda, and the terminal and have git and git-lfs installed, you should be able to get going by using the following commands (or variants thereof):

 ```bash
 # Create and activate new conda environment named ml